-As shown in the Statement of Activities, expenses increased by \$821,861.
-This was primarily the result increased personnel costs and a reduction in capital expenditures under Transportation/Public Works.
+As shown in the Governmental Activities, expenses increased by \$740,475.
+This was primarily due to increased personnel costs and an increase in capital expenditures under Transportation/Public Works.

 A distribution of expenses by Function is provided below:

 Financial Analysis of the City's Funds